Rapallo | Screen Innovations Zero Edge Fixed Projection Screen

 But for the rest of us desiring high-end AV gear, the question it boils down to is: what is ‘the sweet spot’ for a top quality audiophile home theatre outfit.
 At what stage do you start paying Rolls Royce prices, without adding too much extra on performance?

 One of the factors that pumps up the price of audiophile gear is overall scarcity.
 Simply put, most audiophile companies don’t make too many of these lofty, cutting-edge components.
 Much like in the wine industry, many audiophile products are priced based on small-volume manufacturing.
 With audiophile components, if the cost of the parts needed to make the gear are sky-high then so will the price be.
 And then you have to factor in labour, engineering, marketing and distribution.
-All of it contributes to the high cost of exotic gear.
+All of it contributes to the high cost of high-level gear.

 So, what is the right price for an aspirational AV product?